F1IPY/LoRa_APRS_iGate/README.md

 __________________________________________

-# Hope You Enjoy this, 73!
-CA2RXU, Valparaiso, Chile
+# Hope i' works for you, 73!
+F1IPY, Paris, France